Open archaeology, open source?

 Other 8 2.7%

-41% of projects are extensions to the statistical programming language R, making it the most widely-used platform by a large margin (Table 4).
-Python, another programming language, is also relatively popular (9%), as are plugins for the open source geographic information system QGIS (3%).
-Beyond that, there is a rather fragmented landscape of plugins for other desktop software (e.g. AutoCAD, ArcGIS), a number of lesser used programming languages, and a genre consisting of custom forms and spreadsheet templates.
+Some 41% of projects are extensions to the statistical programming language R, making it the most widely-used platform by a large margin (Table 4).
+Python, another programming language, is also relatively popular (9%), as are plugins for the open source geographic information system QGIS (3%).7 Beyond that, there is a rather fragmented landscape of plugins for other desktop software (e.g. AutoCAD, ArcGIS), a number of lesser used programming languages, and a genre consisting of custom forms and spreadsheet templates.
 Many of these are targeted by only one or two developers; the larger platforms tend to be more diverse.

 At first glance, the relative popularity of R versus Python is perhaps surprising; Python is regularly ranked as the most popular programming language in the world, with R a distant runner-up.
 However, it accords with the popularity of R as a tool for data analysis in archaeology (Schmidt and Marwick 2020) and other scientific disciplines (Lai et al. 2019).